Bringing practical support to schools and teachers

 • Contemporary and inclusive content: Proposed updates aim to make GCSE Geography more contemporary and inclusive, removing unnecessary repetition.

-1. Stronger disciplinary understanding: Changes will support better understanding of how geographers think and work, including key concepts such as place, space and interconnection.
+• Better understanding of disciplinary knowledge: Changes will support better understanding of how geographers think and work, including key concepts such as place, space and interconnection.

-2. Embedded climate change and sustainability: Recommendations build on the national curriculum to further embed climate change and sustainability education across the subject.
+• Embedded climate change and sustainability: We will aim to build on the national curriculum to further embed climate change and sustainability education across the subject.

-1. Curriculum reform: Inclusion of Religious Education in the national curriculum aims to support careful sector-wide collaboration.
+• Curriculum reform: proposed inclusion of Religious Education in the national curriculum and careful reform through collaboration across the sector.

-3. Balanced assessment framework: Including GCSE Religious Studies in the humanities slot for Progress 8 and Attainment 8 supports a balance between a strong academic core, breadth, and student choice.
+• Balanced assessment framework: The proposal to include GCSE Religious Studies in the humanities slot for Progress 8 and Attainment 8 supports a balance between a strong academic core, breadth, and student choice.

 Dance

-1. Clarifying pathways: Updates aim to make Dance’s status as both part of PE and a standalone GCSE clearer, helping teachers and students understand progression routes.
+• Clarifying pathways: Updates aim to make dance’s status as both part of PE and a standalone GCSE clearer, helping teachers and students understand progression routes.

-4. Managing workload: The volume of assessment at KS4, particularly in practical arts subjects like Dance, will be addressed to make it more manageable for teachers and students.
+• Managing workload: The volume of assessment at KS4, particularly in practical arts subjects like dance, will be addressed to make it more manageable for teachers and students.

 Drama

-1. Standalone qualification: GCSE Drama will continue as a standalone subject, with updates to ensure it is up to date, inclusive, and aligned with the creative and reflective nature of the discipline.
+• Standalone qualification: GCSE Drama will continue as a standalone subject, with updates to ensure it is relevant, inclusive, and aligned with the creative and reflective nature of the discipline.

 Music